 - Some societal messages tell us we’re too “needy” or a “failure” if we were to reach out for connection or support.

 No matter who you are, we are pack animals at heart.
 We need each other.
 Even the “lone wolf” idea for success is a myth; wolves are pack animals too.

-Introverts and HSPs have learned how much we need connection during this pandemic when isolation got to be too much at times.
+Introverts and HSPs have learned how much we need connection during the pandemic when isolation got to be too much at times.
 We need some connection for sure, but not a ton, and not all kinds.

 I know from experience that there are ways around those concerns listed above.
 I’ll explain more in this post and suggest some kindred spirit communities you might like.

-Getting Past the Classic Barriers to Connection
+Getting Past Our Classic Barriers to Connection

 - Introverts and HSPs can enjoy and feel nourished by connecting our way.